RomiChan/xgo-cqhttp/README.md

     --with github.com/Mrs4s/MiraiGo@v0.1.1=../../my-fork
 ```

-You can even replace Caddy core using the `--with` flag:
+You can even replace go-cqhttp core using the `--with` flag:

 ```
-$ xcaddy build \
+$ xgo-cqhttp build \
-    --with github.com/Mrs4s/go-cqhttp=../../my-caddy-fork
+    --with github.com/Mrs4s/go-cqhttp=../../my-go-cqhttp-fork
 ```

 This allows you to hack on go-cqhttp core (and optionally plug in extra modules at the same time!) with relative ease.

-&copy; 2020 Matthew Holt
+&copy; 2022 RomiChan Team